 I’ll keep chucking things on the list as I discover them.

-As always, I’m learning too, so let me know what your must haves are, pretty please!
+As always, I’m learning too, so let me know what your must haves are by adding a comment below 🙂

 Dish Washing Bucket –

-So, I recently discovered that our two and three year olds are actually perfectly capable of washing the dishes without help and actually doing a good job of it.
+So, I discovered, when our kids were two and three years old that they were actually perfectly capable of washing the dishes without help and actually doing a good job of it.
 Who knew!